 Grade 1 Or Mild Hamstring Strain Symptoms

-If you’ve suffered a mild hamstring strain, classified as a grade one injury, then you are most likely to:
+If you’ve suffered a mild hamstring strain, classified as a grade one injury,

 A grade 1 or mild injury may mean pain and tenderness behind the thigh.
 There may be some swelling but your mobility will not be affected.